Banff in December 2024: Here’s ALL You Need to Know

 Can You Visit Lake Louise in December?

-December is one of the best times to visit Lake Louise!
-It’s not nearly as busy as Banff in the summer, but just as beautiful – just make sure you wear a warm jacket.
 Expect an Ice Castle to be built by mid-December, as well as the famous ice bar.
 Head here with family and friends to feel merry and cherry and enjoy a walk around the ice castle and a hot chocolate.
-You can also take a horse-drawn carriage around the lake and enjoy the Lake Louise ice skating.
+You can also take a horse-drawn carriage around the lake and enjoy the ice skating rink at Lake Louise, which the Fairmont maintains.

 Another fun thing to do is ski or snowboard at Lake Louise Ski Resort.
 As there’s almost nothing open on Christmas Day, heading to the ski resorts is a great Christmas Day activity once the presents are unwrapped.